icinganalysis/icinganalysis.github.io/content/naca icing publications database.md

 165. von Glahn, Uwe H.: Preliminary Results of Heat Transfer from a Stationary and Rotating Ellipsoidal Spinner.
 NACA-EM-E53F02, 1953.
 166. Brun, Rinaldo J., and Dorsch, Robert G.: Impingement of Water Droplets on an Ellipsoid with Fineness Ratio 10 in Axisymmetric Flow.
 NACA-TN-3147, 1954. [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19930083846)
 167. Brun, Rinaldo J., Gallagher, Helen M., and Vogt, Dorothea E.: Impingement of Water Droplets on NACA 65A004 Airfoil at 8° Angle of Attack.
 NACA-TN-3155, 1954. [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19810068691)
-168. Coles, Willard D.: Experimental Determination of Thermal Conductivity of Low-Density Ice.
-NACA-TN-3143, 1954.
+168. Coles, Willard D., and Ruggeri, Robert S.: Experimental Investigation of Sublimation of Ice at Subsonic and Supersonic Speeds and its Relation to Heat Transfer.
+NACA-TN-3104, 1954. [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19810068725)
 169. Coles, Willard D., and Ruggeri, Robert S.: Experimental Investigation of Sublimation of Ice at Subsonic and Supersonic Speeds and its Relation to Heat Transfer.
-NACA-TN-3104, 1954.
+NACA-TN-3104, 1954. [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19810068725)
 170. Dorsch, Robert G., and Brun, Rinaldo J.: Variation of Local Liquid-Water Concentration about an Ellipsoid of Fineness Ratio 5 Moving in a Droplet Field.
 NACA-TN-3153, 1954. [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19810068690)
 171. Dorsch, Robert G., Brun, Rinaldo J., and Gregg, John L.: Impingement of Water Droplets on an Ellipsoid with Fineness Ratio 5 in Axisymmetric Flow.
 NACA-TN-3099, 1954. [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19810068689)
 172. Neel, Carr B., Jr.: The Design of Air-Heated Ice-Prevention Systems.
 NACA-TN-3130 (Presented at the Airplane Icing Information Course the University of Michigan 1953), 1954.